Our Palm Push Tap is

 - Equal Access Tap: unbiased for right/left hand use

 - Easy Operation Tap: large palm push button

 Force to maintain flow: 15.5 – 17N

 Button Diameter: Large (40mm)

-Every aquaBUBBLER tap comes fitted with its own mouth guard, to prevent oral contact with the water outlet, and to preclude foreign material from the environment (dust, leaves, bird droppings) from entering.
+Every aquaBUBBLER tap comes fitted with its own mouth guard, to prevent oral contact with the water outlet, and to block the entry of foreign material (dust, leaves, bird droppings) from the environment.

 The mouthguard is designed so that any incidental contact with the device is with the cheek of the user – not with the mouth.

-The base material is a durable food-grade polyurethane, finished in a soft rubber to protect users’ mouths against accidents arising from collisions.
+The base material of the Soft Finish mouth guard is a durable food-grade polyurethane, finished in rubber to protect users’ mouths against accidents arising from collisions.

 Five colours are available – bright colours increase contrast to promote visibility for the visually impaired, while the grey option is provided for a neutral aesthetic.